ecmwf/metview-docs/docs/tutorials/flexpart/forward/index.rst

 .. note::

   Please note that these are not the original outputs form FLEXPART but were converted to more suitable ones for Metview.
-For details about the FLEXPART outputs click `here <https://confluence.ecmwf.int/display/METV/FLEXPART+output>`_.
+For details about the FLEXPART outputs click :ref:`here <flexpart_output>`.

 To process and visualise the results please see these pages: